WriteHuman, a better alternative to Walter Writes

 - Watch for

-- Built-in detector keeps saying 100% human while external detectors still flag the output as AI
+- Built-in detector keeps saying 100% human while external detectors still flag the output as AI; finished ninth of twelve in the August 2026 HumanizerBench cycle

-Bottom line: Walter Writes' built-in detector tells you the text is 100% human while Turnitin and Originality still flag it.
+Bottom line: Walter Writes' built-in detector tells you the text is 100% human while Turnitin and Originality still flag it, and in the August 2026 HumanizerBench cycle it scored 60.83 to WriteHuman's 76.69 with a 68.0% AI-detector pass rate against 89.1%.
 If your work has to actually score where the client or instructor will check, WriteHuman is the safer pick.

 Detector performance